 R&PP Classfication Comments: Interested parties may submit written comments involving the suitability of the land for the fire station.
-Comments on the classification should be limited to whether the land is physically suited for the fire station, whether the use will maximize the future use or uses of the land, whether the use is consistent with local planning and zoning, as well as State and Federal programs, and whether the use takes into consideration germane tribal plans and policies.
+Comments on the classification should be limited to whether the land is physically suited Start Printed Page 33359for the fire station, whether the use will maximize the future use or uses of the land, whether the use is consistent with local planning and zoning, as well as State and Federal programs, and whether the use takes into consideration germane tribal plans and policies.

 R&PP Application Comments: Interested parties may submit written comments regarding the specific use proposed in the R&PP application, proposed action and plan of development, whether the BLM followed proper administrative procedures in reaching the decision, or any other factor not directly related to the suitability of the land for the fire station.
 Copies of the application, proposed action, and plan of development are available from the BLM Kingman Field Office.

 Any adverse comments concerning the classification decision stated in this Notice will be reviewed by the Field Manager, Kingman Field Office, who may sustain, vacate or modify that realty action.
 In the absence of any objection or adverse comment, the classification decision will become the final determination of the Department of the Interior.
 In such case, the classification will become effective on August 8, 2011.